- Spring 2023 Enrollment Appointment Schedule

 - Schedule Changes (Course Add/Drop/Withdrawal)

-- Verify access to MaineStreet.
-New users should go to My MaineStreet Account to learn about getting started.
-If current students encounter problems accessing MaineStreet, go to www.mail.maine.edu to view information on managing user accounts.
+- Refer to the Student Center: Resources for Students page to find an overview video and FAQs including how to enroll in classes using the Enhanced Student Center.
+If students encounter problems accessing MaineStreet, go to www.mail.maine.edu to view information on managing user accounts.
 It may be necessary to reset the account password.
 The IT Help Desk is also available for assistance.

 Enrolling in classes:

-- Use MaineStreet to create a Wish List and enroll in classes at the proper appointment times.
-Students have the option of enrolling in person by visiting the appropriate department or dean’s office.
+- Students have the option of enrolling in person by visiting the appropriate department or dean’s office.

-- Enroll using MaineStreet during the scheduled appointment times.
-Courses that require instructor or special permission need to be added by contacting the department offering the course.
+- Courses that require instructor or special permission need to be added by contacting the department offering the course.

 - Some courses will allow students to add themselves to a Wait List.
 Although each student on a Wait List is assigned a position number, that number does not necessarily represent the order in which students may be enrolled should openings in the class occur.
 Additional information can be found at Wait Lists .